Skip to main content

 Recordkeeping requirements

-The umbrella school must maintain enrollment and attendance records.
-Church schools are explicitly exempt from the weekly reporting requirements that apply to private schools.
-Families should independently maintain attendance logs, curriculum records, work samples, and high school transcripts (grades 9-12) for college admissions.
+Practical tip: The umbrella school maintains records on your behalf.
+You should independently keep attendance logs, curriculum records, work samples, and high school transcripts (grades 9-12) for college admissions.

 Ala.
 Code 16-28-7 (church school must maintain enrollment and attendance records)